Zheeko-1/alx-zero_day/README.md

-Getting more amiliar with git
+Getting more familiar with git and it is going on so well